Jackson’s Dandy Dozen Myrtle Beach Golf Holes

 Year opened: 1987

-Notable: Although the joint effort with Gene Hamm is nestled amid a relatively loaded stretch of courses just west of city limits, it is one of only two 27-hole options in a 10-mile radius.
-It improves pace of play while adding variety for repeat visitors.
+Notable: The the joint effort with Gene Hamm is nestled amid a relatively loaded stretch of courses just west of city limits and is in close proximity of the Myrtle Beach International Airport.
 (River Oaks Otter 9th hole pictured right)

 Course: River Hills Golf Club